100 dollars in Philippines pesos

 Get the most out of your trip to Manila by experiencing some of the Filipino culture on offer.

-If you’re on a budget and want to explore beyond Manila, I’d definitely recommend commuting by bus than taking a private car.
+If you’re on a budget and want to explore beyond Manila, commuting by bus is cheaper than renting a private car.

-There are also the local food carts serving up classic Filipino street food such as fish balls, kikiam, squid balls, and calamares that go around every street in Manila.
+There are also the local food carts that dish up classic Filipino street food such as fish balls and calamares.

-We love eating as much as cooking, which is why you must try the local Filipino restaurants and experience exotic and native dishes that the Philippines has to offer.
+Filipinos love eating as much as they do cooking.
+It’s why you must try the local Filipino restaurants and experience exotic and native dishes that the Philippines has to offer.

 Manila has a great nightlife, particularly when it comes to partying and clubbing.
 With $100 in a city that never sleeps, it’s very easy to have a good time.